What is a Deferred Annuity

 Jason Stolz CLTC, CRPC

-What is a Deferred Annuity?
-A Deferred Annuity is an insurance contract designed to help you build value over time and optionally convert that value into guaranteed income at a future date.
-Unlike an immediate annuity that begins paying right away, a deferred annuity typically starts with an accumulation phase, where your premium grows inside the contract.
-You can often choose how that growth is credited—through a guaranteed interest rate, market-index-linked crediting (with built-in downside protection), or investment subaccounts—depending on the type of deferred annuity you select.
-For many retirees and pre-retirees, the appeal is simple: you get a structured way to grow savings with tax deferral, then later turn part (or all) of that accumulation into predictable income when your retirement timeline calls for it.
+What is a deferred annuity?
+A deferred annuity is an insurance contract designed to help you build value over time and optionally convert that accumulated value into guaranteed income at a future date of your choosing.
+Unlike an immediate annuity that begins paying income right away, a deferred annuity starts with an accumulation phase where your premium grows inside the contract before any income begins.
+Depending on the type of deferred annuity you select, that growth may be credited through a guaranteed interest rate, through market-index-linked crediting methods that provide growth potential with built-in downside protection, or through investment subaccounts that track market performance.
+For many retirees and pre-retirees, the core appeal is straightforward: a structured way to grow savings with tax deferral, followed by the ability to turn part or all of that accumulation into predictable income when your retirement timeline calls for it.

-Because the deferred annuity timeline is flexible, these contracts are commonly used to bridge planning gaps.
-Some people use a deferred annuity to grow money during the years before retirement, then convert it to income later.
-Others buy a deferred annuity after retiring to position a portion of savings in a more protected place while planning a future income start date.
-Some families use deferred annuities to support a “bucket” approach—keeping part of the plan stable and predictable while allowing other assets to remain invested for growth.
-The key is that the income start date is not immediate; it is deferred to the future, which can be aligned with a specific age, a Social Security timing decision, or a period when you expect expenses to shift.
+Because the deferred annuity timeline is flexible by design, these contracts are commonly used to bridge a wide range of planning gaps.
+Some people use a deferred annuity to grow money during the years before retirement, then convert it to income at a specific future date.
+Others purchase a deferred annuity after retiring to position a portion of savings in a more protected structure while planning for a later income start date.
+Some families use deferred annuities to support a bucket approach — keeping part of the plan stable and predictable while allowing other assets to remain invested for growth.
+The defining characteristic across all of these uses is the same: the income start date is not immediate.
+It is deferred to the future, aligned with a specific age, a Social Security timing decision, or a period when expenses are expected to shift in a meaningful way.

-At Diversified Insurance Brokers, our advisors compare rates from more than 100 A-rated carriers to design customized income strategies—helping clients find the right balance between growth potential, liquidity, and guaranteed lifetime income.
-A deferred annuity can play different roles depending on your situation.
+At Diversified Insurance Brokers, our advisors compare rates from more than 100 A-rated carriers to design customized income strategies — helping clients find the right balance between growth potential, liquidity, and guaranteed lifetime income.
+A deferred annuity can play different roles depending on the situation.
 For one person it is a steady accumulation tool with principal protection.
-For another, it is a structured path to future lifetime income.
-For another, it is a way to reduce reliance on market timing while improving retirement income confidence.
+For another it is a structured path to future lifetime income.
+For another it is a way to reduce reliance on market timing while building retirement income confidence.

 Explore Deferred Annuity Options

-Compare fixed, indexed, and income-focused deferred annuities to see which fits your retirement timeline.
+Compare fixed, indexed, and income-focused deferred annuities to see which fits your retirement timeline and income goals.

 Lifetime Income Calculator